 Baltimore Attacked by RobbinHood

 Baltimore was hit by the RobbinHood ransomware.
 The initial infection vector is unknown.
 However, one or more machines were initially compromised to steal privileged credentials.
 These were used to move laterally to other computers.
 The forensic report on the Baltimore incident will probably state that the Windows Domain was compromised, which ultimately represents the keys to everything.
 Malware is systematically installed on all systems that seem valuable.
 It disables security software, archives, and backups; wipes log data; encrypts hard drives; and issues the ransom demand.

 Anti-Ransomware/Malware Offerings are Increasingly Reactive

 Whether managed service or product solutions, nearly every option pitched to you is based on the “detect and react” paradigm.
 It’s about recognizing something bad and then some automated or manual reaction follows.
-As the characteristics of malware and hacker tactics are practically infinite, recognition before compromise is problematic.
+As the characteristics of malware and hacker tactics are practically infinite, recognition before a compromise is problematic.
 Most offerings rely increasingly on the ‘react’ that follows later.
 High skilled personnel must monitor, triage, investigate, and respond to mountains of alert and indicator data.
-It is extremely labor intensive.
-If you outsource that labor, know that those personnel will never know your ecosystem like your own people.
+It is extremely labor-intensive.
+If you outsource that labor, know that that person will never know your ecosystem like your own people.